cratstarc/opndrive/docs/getting-started/quick-setup.md

 - If you see connection errors, double-check your AWS credentials
 - Make sure your S3 bucket exists and your access keys have the right permissions
-- The OpnDrive UI will show helpful error messages to guide you
+- The Opndrive UI will show helpful error messages to guide you

 ## Understanding the Development Server